Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 20 mg/kg/day

-* >60 to the upper limit of normal (ULN) for serum creatinine.
-For children with moderate to severe renal impairment, seek specialist advice for dosing
+* >60 to the upper limit of normal for serum creatinine.
+For children with renal impairment, seek specialist advice for dosing

-Switching from intermittent vancomycin dosing to a continuous infusion:
+Switching from intermittent vancomycin dosing to continuous infusion:

-Commence at the dose equivalent to the total daily dose administered in the previous 24 hour period
+• Commence at dose equivalent to total daily dose administered in the previous 24-hour period

-• the continuous infusion can be commenced immediately after the last intermittent dose is given
+• Continuous infusion can be commenced immediately after last intermittent dose is given

 Therapeutic drug monitoring

-• Collect sample for steady state vancomycin level approximately 18-30 hours after the start of the infusion (with routine bloods where possible).
+• Collect sample for steady-state concentration 24-36 hours after start of infusion (with routine bloods where possible)

 Dose adjustment

-If the steady state level is outside of the therapeutic range, adjust the dose according to the following formula:
+If steady-state concentration is outside therapeutic range, adjust dose according to the following formula:

-Adjusted dose (mg/day) = last maintenance dose (mg/day) x (target level/last vancomycin level)
+Adjusted dose (mg/day) = last maintenance dose (mg/day) x (target concentration/last vancomycin concentration)

 Therapeutic drug monitoring